 Projects of interest: QTIPOC Narratives, Brownton Abbey, Marlborough Productions (formerly ran the queer pub The Marlborough)

-Pride: Brighton Pride will next take place on 6-8 August 2021.
-Trans Pride Brighton & Hove 2021 date is TBA.
+Pride: Brighton Pride will next take place on 6-8 August 2021 and Trans Pride Brighton & Hove on 17 July 2021..

 Bristol